 8. Fanatical customer support

-Last, but not least, customer service—has become the new marketing.
-When you provide great customer support, you are much more likely to have that experience passed on via word-of-mouth.
+Last, but not least is customer service.
+When you provide great customer experience and give excellent support, you are much more likely to have that experience passed on via word-of-mouth.

 A survey by Harvard Business Review concludes that customers want knowledgeable front line customer service reps and that the problem be resolved on the first call.
 On average, 40% of customers who suffer through bad experiences stop doing business with the offending company.
 This points to the importance of companies hiring people who align and know their brand(s) products best.
 Hire your customers.